KcrezaArien/KcrezaArien/README.md

 -->

 I'm Kcreza Arien
-* Currently, in my 2nd Year as a Computer Science Student at Università degli di Parma
+* Currently, in my 2nd Year as a Computer Science Student at Università degli Studi di Parma
 * Working as a part-time Paralegal

 #### I'm interested in: